ni/nimble/packages/nimble-components/src/table/specs/table-row-grouping-hld.md

 ### Row interaction summary

 -   Group rows will perform an expand/collapse operation when clicked anywhere on the row.
--   The expand/collapse button will still have button hover/click visual state
+-   The expand/collapse button for group rows will not have button hover/click visual state
-    -   This is to promote consistency between group rows and parent rows, the latter of which will not expand/collapse on click, and instead select the row, and thus will benefit from the button having visual interaction cues.
+-   The group row will change its background color on hover
 -   No elements within a group row will be focusable.
 -   To navigate between rows a user will click the UP or DOWN arrows
 -   To expand/collapse rows a user will click ALT UP or ALT DOWN arrows